How to start a cinema

 Dilapidations

 There is also generally a standard clause which requires the lessee to hand the property back to the freeholder at the end of the term in the same condition as when it was acquired.
-This means not only making good the more obvious damage through wear and tear, but may also require the lessee to undo ‘improvements’ he may have made to the property while occupying it.
-For example, the property which was once open plan offices which the lessee converted to individual offices, may be required to be turned back to an open plan arrangement before it is handed back.
+This means making good any wear and tear and may also require the lessee to undo ‘improvements’ made to the property while they occupied it.
+For example, the property which was once open plan offices which the lessee converted to individual offices may need to be returned to an open plan arrangement before being handed back.

 Rent reviews